 - Beware of websites advertised in emails from strangers that you did not ask for.

-- Do not give out personal information unless you are sure you know whom you are dealing with.
+- Don't give out personal information unless you are sure you know whom you are dealing with.

 - If in doubt, contact the website owner by telephone or email before you do anything.

 - Find out more about who can legally represent you if you choose to hire a representative.

 You may get an email that looks like it is from a real company or the Government of Canada.
 It may ask you for private information, such as your date of birth, passwords or credit card details.
-Sometimes the email will tell you to visit a fake website, such as the ones talked about above.
+Sometimes the email will tell you to visit a fake website.

-If you get this kind of email, do not click on any links or give any information about yourself.
-If you have any doubts about the origin of an email, make sure to authenticate the identity of the sender.
-Please visit the Help Centre page on CIC website to find contact information for the nearest point of service in Canada and abroad.
+If you get this kind of email, don’t click on any links or give any information about yourself.
+If you have any doubts about where the email came from, make sure to check the identity of the sender.

-- The email is sent from a private address or a free Web mail address (e.g., Yahoo Mail, Hotmail or Gmail) and not from a government of Canada “gc.ca” email account.
+- The email is sent from a private address or a free Web mail address (e.g., Yahoo Mail, Hotmail or Gmail) and not from the Government of Canada “gc.ca” or “Canada.ca” email account.

 - The email uses a standard greeting such as “Dear customer” instead of your real name.

 - The sender asks for personal information, such as your date of birth, password, credit card or bank details.

 - You didn’t expect the email.

 - The message is an image instead of text.

-Note: CIC does not send visas by email.
+Note: We do not send visas by email.